What will be Barack Obama's greatest legacy? Here are a few highlights from his predecessors.

-What legacies will the five living presidents be remembered for?
+What legacies will the living ex-presidents be remembered for?
 We’ll give ourselves more time to mull their presidencies over, as we’ve done for the 38 profiled today.
-In the meantime, we offer all 43 leaders a thank-you for all they have done for our country.
+In the meantime, we offer all 44 leaders a thank-you for all they have done for our country.

 39. George H.W.
 Bush.
 As the 41st president of the United States from 1989 to 1993, following an eight-year tenure as Ronald Reagan’s vice president, Bush cut a pragmatic figure rather than a romantic one, even as he helmed a number of high-stakes international situations.
 He helped bring about the end of the cold war and led the U.S. during the Gulf War.
 On the domestic front, President Bush signed several major initiatives into law, including the Americans with Disabilities Act, which protected the civil rights of citizens living with numerous physical and mental health conditions, and the Immigration Act of 1990.